Other types of hepatitis

 Key points

-• Hepatitis (liver injury) can result from a variety of causes, including viruses, medicines, alcohol, chemicals and other toxins.
+• Hepatitis (inflammation of the liver) can be caused by a variety of factors, including viruses, certain medications, alcohol, chemicals and other toxins.

-• There are two other forms of viral hepatitis that can be confused with hepatitis C but are different from hepatitis C. They are hepatitis A and hepatitis B.
+• Two other common types of viral hepatitis are hepatitis A and hepatitis B.

 • There is no vaccine for hepatitis C, but there are vaccines for hepatitis A and B. Other types of hepatitis viruses that are generally less common in Canada are hepatitis D, E and G.

-Hepatitis in general refers to any type of liver inflammation.
-It can result from a variety of causes, including viruses, medicines, alcohol, chemicals and other toxins.
-Hepatitis C is a serious form of viral hepatitis.
+Hepatitis refers to any type of liver inflammation.
+It can result from a variety of causes, including viruses, medications, alcohol, chemicals and other toxins.
 Two other forms of viral hepatitis are hepatitis A and hepatitis B. These can sometimes be confused with hepatitis C, but the three viruses are quite different.

 Comparing Hepatitis A, B & C